Dividends, Bonus shares and

 Tax-efficient

-way of returning value (buy-back tax is borne by the company).
+way of returning value (the buy-back tax is borne by the company).

 o